brooklynrail/brooklynrail-platform/content/events/2022/01/smart-contracts-arent-and-other-legal-issues-in-blockchain-and-art.md

 ---
 title: Smart Contracts Aren't, and other legal issues in blockchain and art
 deck: Featuring Erika R. Knierim, Sarah C. Odenkirk, and Charlotte Kent
-summary: Lawyers Erika R. Knierim and Sarah C. Odenkirk joins Rail Editor-at-Large Charlotte Kent for a conversation.
+summary: Lawyers Erika R. Knierim and Sarah C. Odenkirk join Rail Editor-at-Large Charlotte Kent for a conversation.
 We conclude with a poetry reading.
 people: